Audi R18: 2014 season

-Audi chose to run the car numbers of #1, #2, and #3 (for Spa-francorchamps and Le Mans only) after winning the 2013 FIA WEC manufacturers championship.
-The #1 car would be run by Tom Kristensen, Lucas Di Grassi, and Loïc Duval.
-Marc Gené would replace Duval in the third round of the championship only.
-The #2 would be run by André Lotterer, Benoît Tréluyer, and Marcel Fässler.
-A third entry would be prepared for the third and fourth rounds of Spa-Francorchamps and Le Mans.
-The #3 car would be run by Marco Bonanomi, Filipe Albuquerque, and Oliver Jarvis.

 Silverstone was the first race on the 2014 calendar, and in addition to the competition presented by Toyota and their brand new car, the TS040 Hybrid, and Audi's sister company Porsche returned to prototype racing with the 919 Hybrid prototype racer.
 For practice one, Audi respectively sat in second and fourth, but by the second practice session the #1 and #2 car led the entire field, with the #1 ahead of the #2 by four-tenths flat and the #2 ahead of the nearest competitor by five-tenths.
 However, by the end of qualifying practice the #1 and #2 were in the same places that they finished by the end of the first practice, the #1 in second and the #2 in fourth.
 The rainy weather would play a significant role in the result of the race, and it did not favor Audi.
 Di Grassi's #1 lost traction and crashed in the first hour while leading the race at Woodcote, resulting in suspension damage that would be terminal to the #1 car's chances of finishing the race.
 That left the #2 Audi to survive the remaining five hours, in fourth place, one lap down behind two Toyotas and a Porsche in that order.
 By the end of hour two, the #2 Audi had slipped behind the Rebellion Racing, entry three laps down.
 The car would pass the Rebellion by the end of hour three.
 By the end of hour 4, the #2 would be completely out of the race after Benoît Tréluyer crashed the car into the wall and trapped it in the gravel.
 Both cars would finish non-classified and would gain no points in the event.
 In addition to the disappointing start to the season of earning no points, the cars were damaged so terribly, that new cars would have to be completely re-built.